matrix-org/matrix-spec-proposals/proposals/2946-spaces-summary.md

 ("the root room"), and visiting other rooms/spaces found via `m.space.child` events.
 It recurses into the children and into their children, etc.

+Note that there is no requirement for any of the rooms to be of have a `type` of `m.space`, any room with `m.space.child` events is considered.

 Example request:

 ```jsonc